The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 While it’s not a guarantee, many with late-stage kidney disease may need to limit potassium.
 Obviously, this will be something to pay attention to when it comes to increasing your fruits and vegetables.

-Remember- there are plenty of low-potassium fruits and vegetables available for you to enjoy.
-You can also likely still include some high potassium foods as well, but it’s best to work with a dietitian to know how to do that safely.
+Remember- there are plenty of low-potassium fruits and vegetables to enjoy.
+You may also include some high potassium foods as well, but it’s best to work with a dietitian to know how to do that safely.

 You can learn more about a low potassium diet here.